 Glutamine further regulates and boosts blood glycogen levels during workouts, providing higher levels of ready energy to take the workouts longer without tiring off.

 The significant benefits of glutamine for bodybuilders are as follows:

 - Promotes re-synthesis of glycogen in the muscles

-Carnosine is vital for the removal of lactic acid, the cause of fatigue, pain and soreness in the muscles when under intense workout.
-It also delays the accumulation of lactic acid, which.
-Consequently, delays the onset of muscle failure, fatigue and muscle soreness.
+Carnosine is vital for the removal of lactic acid, the cause of fatigue, pain, and soreness in the muscles when under intense workouts.

 - Works hand-in-hand with creatinine